jsuchal/hashugar/README.md

 ### New in 0.0.7
 Convert a `Hashugar` object back to a regular Ruby `Hash` recursively - tested with a `Hashugar` converted from a `Hash` containing `Hash`, `Array`, `Int`, `Fixnum` and `String` objects.
+TODO: create real tests for this feature

 `hashugar.to_new_hash # => {:a => 1, 'b' => {:c => 2, :d => [3, 4, {:e => 5}]}}`

 How fast is it?
+TODO: benchmark 2.0 and 2.1
 ---------------

 Let's compare to the competitors - [OpenStruct](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/ostruct/rdoc/OpenStruct.html), [Hashr](https://github.com/svenfuchs/hashr)